 What is the application and selection process?

-First, ask one of your teachers or guidance counselors to help you complete Phase 1 of the application process, which can be downloaded above.
+We recommend that you ask one of your teachers or guidance counselors to help you complete Steps 1-3 outlined above.

 Applicants to MERIT are evaluated in terms of our five core values: